KIT-CMS/CROWN/docs/sphinx_source/nanoAODversions.rst

 file for use in CROWN.

 The generated file becomes a single source of truth for a given NanoAOD version, and your analysis can be configured to use it.
-The generated file should be placed in ``analysis_configurations/quantities/``.
+The generated file is saved in ``analysis_configurations/quantities/``.
 The naming convention should be clear, e.g., ``nanoAODv9_run2.py``, ``nanoAODv12_run3.py``, etc.

 Within your specific analysis, you create a nanoAOD quantities module that points to the desired